-ClientVantage: Formally known as Interval Pro, ClientVantage is designed to validate end-user response time from the end-user perspective and proactively measure application performance and availability to maintain high service levels. cloning projects: Duplicating and reusing information from existing projects.
+ClientVantage: ClientVantage is designed to validate end-user response time from the enduser perspective and proactively measure application performance and availability to maintain high service levels.

+cloning projects: Duplicating and reusing information from existing projects.
 Command Line Interface: A CLI (command line interface) is a user interface to a computer's operating system or an application in which the user responds to a visual prompt by typing in a command on a specified line, receives a response back from the system, and then enters another command, and so forth.